jaseci-labs/mtp-evaluation/README.md

 **What This Artifact Demonstrates:**

 - **Seamless AI Integration**: Write functions that leverage LLMs as easily as traditional functions
-- **Type Safety**: Ensure LLM outputs match expected types at both compile-time and runtime
+- **Claims**: Ensure LLM outputs match expected types at both compile-time and runtime
 - **Performance**: Benchmarks comparing MTLLM against existing frameworks like DSPy and LMQL
 - **Practical Applications**: Real-world examples ranging from simple data transformation to complex reasoning tasks